evmts/tevm-monorepo/.changeset/gorgeous-fans-care.md

 "@tevm/vm": patch
 ---

 Updated all of tevm to latest version of Ethereumjs.
-This update adds support for 4844, fixes major bugs in tevm regarding browser compatibility, and an issue that was causing tevm to crash in Next.js app router.
+This update adds support for 4844, fixes minor bugs in tevm regarding browser compatibility, and an issue that was causing tevm to crash in Next.js app router.